 - TCP/IP for z/VM on the host

 - · TCP/IP on the workstation

-- Java 1.4 runtime and help on the workstation
+- · Java 1.4 runtime and help on the workstation

-OSA/SF, function level 440, has the following additional program requirements:
+OSA/SF, function level 440, has the following additional program requirements (already applied to OSA/SF preinstalled with z/VM V5.3):

-To display information for OSN features on the z9 EC and z9 BC servers, and to support Layer 2, the PTF for APAR OA15170 is required.
+APAR OA15170 provides support for Layer 2 and for displaying information for OSN features on the z9 EC and z9 BC servers.

+To support the z10 EC server, the PTF for APAR OA23824 is required.